eclipse/vorto/docs/tutorials/create_thing.md

 ## What's next?

 - [Visualize your data with the Vorto Dashboard](./create_webapp_dashboard.md)
-- Integrate your device using:
+- Integrate your device with the Bosch IoT Suite using:
   - [Python](./integrate_python.md)
   - [Arduino](./connect_esp8266.md)
   - [Java](./connect_javadevice.md)